pezcore/K-R-Examples/Chapter1.md

 **Exercise 1-21**.
 Write a program `entab` that replaces strings of blanks by the minimum number of tabs and blanks to achieve the same spacing.
-Use the same tab stops as for detab.
+Use the same tab stops as for `detab`.
 When either a tab or a single blank would suffice to reach a tab stop, which should be given preference?

 **Exercise 1-22**.
-Write a program to "fold" long input lines into two or more shorter lines after the last non-blank character that occurs before the n-th column of input.
+Write a program to "fold" long input lines into two or more shorter lines after the last non-blank character that occurs before the `n`-th column of input.
 Make sure your program does something intelligent with very long lines, and if there are no blanks or tabs before the specified column.